 Oven Roasted Brussels Sprouts with Balsamic Vinegar and Bacon

 Looking for a fried Brussels sprouts recipe?
-Try cooking Brussels sprouts in the oven as an alternative.
+Try this Oven Roasted Brussels Sprouts, cooking Brussels sprouts in the oven as an alternative.
 With just a few pinches of other ingredients here and there they taste outstanding and are extremely healthy.
 If I’m craving some meat I sometimes like to try my Brussels Sprouts with bacon, a combination that didn’t make much sense to me until I tasted the two together: amazing!!
 I’ve never looked back.
 You can try pancetta with Brussels sprouts as another option, it gives a slightly different taste that some may prefer.

 Eating Brussels Sprouts with balsamic Vinegar is something I really recommend.
 The color comes out to be a beautiful, darker brown and more importantly they taste even better.
 The sweetness of the balsamic vinegar taste compliments the Brussels sproutsstrong taste.
 If a family member says they don’t like this veggie, try adding balsamic vinegar next time and see what they say.
 It also makes them a little bit softer which many people prefer.